NanoPish/FriseScraper/README.md

 ## Installation

 * Init sql user / db / table using `mysql -u root -p < init.sql` in the FriseScraper main dir
-* Install pymysql and requests using pip install in a virtualenv
+* Install the following dependencies using pip install in a virtualenv (selenium pymysql requests python-dateutil)

 ## Usage